Choosing an IoT data plan: A guide for fleet operators

 Geographic coverage requirements

-Does your fleet operate locally, nationally, or internationally?
-Cross-border logistics require providers with direct carrier relationships (not roaming agreements) in each region.
-Hologram's extensive carrier partnerships provide local connectivity globally.
+Cross-border logistics require providers with direct carrier relationships, not roaming agreements, in each region.
+Hologram's extensive carrier partnerships deliver local connectivity rates globally, whether your fleet operates across states or continents.

 Data usage patterns